 Most modern hydrographic surveys are conducted using high-resolution multibeam sonar systems.
 While these systems provide a highly detailed depiction of the seafloor, the storage and processing requirements (that is, data management) can be challenging.
-A typical hydrographic survey can collect upwards of 10 billion depth estimates over a thirty-day collection period.
+A typical hydrographic survey can collect upwards of 10 billion depth estimates over a 30-day collection period.

-Utilization of a gridded data structure eases the data management concerns of the hydrographer, providing the ability to safely decimate the total sum of collected depth estimates into a manageable quantity of representative nodal depths for processing and production.
+Utilization of a gridded data structure eases the data management concerns of the hydrographer, providing the ability to safely reduce the total sum of collected depth estimates into a manageable quantity of representative nodal depths for processing and production.
 All gridded datasets should be exposed to rigid Quality Assurance/Control procedures to ensure the final gridded dataset accurately represents the real-world environment.
 Once a dataset passes an established Quality Assurance/Control process, modern chart production software is used to extract candidate nodal depths from the grid for consideration as final charted soundings.

-Annex G provides a listing of S-102 accepted gridding methods.
+Annex F provides a listing of S-102 accepted gridding methods.

-Annex I provides an example gridding process, discussing the difference between full resolution source bathymetry, product scale grid, and charted sounding.
+Annex H provides an example gridding process, discussing the difference between full-resolution source bathymetry, product scale grid, and charted sounding.

 Charted soundings/contours vs. gridded bathymetry